peterjc/thapbi-pict/docs/examples/fecal_sequel/edit_graph.rst

 .. code:: console

     $ rm -rf COI_430_bats.sqlite  # delete any pre-existing DB
+    $ thapbi_pict import -k COI \
+      --left GTHACHGCYCAYGCHTTYGTAATAAT --right CTCCWGCRTGDGCWAGRTTTCC \
-    $ thapbi_pict import -d COI_430_bats.sqlite -i COI_430_bats.fasta -x
+      -d COI_430_bats.sqlite -i COI_430_bats.fasta -x
     File COI_430_bats.fasta had 430 sequences, of which 430 accepted.
     Of 430 potential entries, loaded 430 entries, 0 failed parsing.

-Calling ``run.sh`` will first run the pipeline using the SFF_145f/SFF_351r primers, this COI database, and the metadata as described earlier.
+Here we have named the new marker COI, and recorded the SFF_145f/SFF_351r primer pair.
+Calling ``run.sh`` will first run the pipeline using this COI database and primers, and the metadata as described earlier.
 This will make an edit-graph named ``mock-community.COI_430_bats.edit-graph.xgmml`` which you can open in Cytoscape.
 This contains three main connected components for the three expected species, and a smattering of singletons and other tiny